 Oral contraceptives won't make you fat.
 How many times have you heard women swear they've gained weight after starting birth control pills?
 Contrary to popular belief, research has shown the pill doesn't make you pack on pounds.

-Most recently, scientists in Sweden studied more than 1,700 women over the course of 25 years; they did not find any link between taking combination birth control pills and putting on weight.
+Most recently, scientists in Sweden studied over 1,700 women over the course of 25 years; they did not find any link between taking combination birth control pills and putting on weight.
 Instead, the only factors that affected weight were aging and smoking.

 Male birth control pills?
 Possible.
 Researchers at Columbia University Medical Center are close.
 Recent experiments found low-doses of a non-steroidal compound stopped sperm production in mice, with no apparent side effects; and once the mice stopped getting the drug, they were fertile again.
 The compound blocked receptors needed to use vitamin A, which is necessary for the production of sperm.